-Entry to buildings will be regulated and monitored.
+Entry to buildings will be regulated and monitored and you may be asked to show your Testing Badge to demonstrate that you have completed the required mandatory community testing.
 Your Cal ID card/badge is required for entry to all buildings.
 Do not hold or prop open exterior doors for any other person.
+Members of the community are not allowed to enter buildings to use campus restrooms at this time.

 Prior to a building being reopened for use, the building's facility manager and Facilities Services will develop and implement a plan for the appropriate physical use of the building.
-These measures will include such things as limiting access to the building to certain entrances, designating traffic flow throughout the building to create physical separation, indicating waiting areas outside restrooms and elevators and, where possible, creating physical distance between seats in classrooms.
-All occupants of the building will be expected to comply with the measures so that the building can be used while still allowing for the necessary physical separation between individuals.
+Each Department/Facility/Unit (and Principal Investigators in laboratory buildings) within the building will need to develop plans to manage personnel density within the spaces they control, using relevant campus guidelines (for laboratories, classrooms, and/or departmentally-controlled spaces).
+These plans must be first approved by a Building Oversight Committee (BOC) convened by cognizant deans, and receive final approval by the campus Joint Planning Committee for Academic Buildings (JPCAB).
+For questions, please contact jpcab@berkeley.edu.
+All occupants of the building will be expected to comply with approved measures so that the building can be used while still allowing for the necessary physical separation between individuals.